Unique-Divine/Commonplace-Book/commonplace-book.md

 4.  **Action items**: Write down some principles you want to put into action after reading every book, especially if it's a productivity book or a book about a specific skill.
 Aun recommends drafting 5-10 principles up with each book that fits this description.
 6.  **Review**: Review sessions.
 Derived from *The 7 Habits of Highly Effective People*: Sharpening the saw.
 Review your notes rigorously.
 Aun does this every single week and schedules in time to do so.
 This can be as simple as transferring notes from a notebook to the computer.
 Schedule at least an hour every single week to review your notes.

-Having a structured reading routine and structured notetaking strategy is of paramount importance for effective learning.
+Having a structured reading routine and structured notetaking strategy is critical for effective learning.
 This is key to getting the most out of what you read.

 How many times have you read something, got to the end of the page, and forgot what you just read?
 And you go back and you reread it, and you still don't know what you read?
 That's a big problem because you're wasting your most valuable asset: your time.